 485 Massachusetts Ave., Arlington, 781-643-0943, punjabarlington.com.

 There’s plenty of North Indian fare here, from vegetarian and meat curries, to house-made paneer with a spicy chili sauce.
 Spice-seekers, take note: this spot will hike up the heat if you ask.
 Make your order, then pull up a chair and catch a Bollywood flick on one of the restaurant’s TVs.

 Indian food cart-style trays heaped with steaming vindaloo, assorted chaat, stuffed parathas, and more make it easy to see why this small Inman Square spot is always so busy.
 The unpretentious eatery—a sister spot to stalwart India Pavilion—serves up some of the city’s finest Punjabi-style snacks, curries, and breads.

 With locations in Dorchester, Roslindale, and Cambridge, seeking out Shanti is the easy part.
 Choosing what to eat from the sprawling menu of fragrant bhuna, korma, and jhalfrezi (a thick, green chili-spiced curry) dishes is a bit more difficult.

 1111 Dorchester Ave., Dorchester, 617-929-3900, and other locations, shantiboston.com.

 Surya Indian Kitchen + Catering

-Cambridgeport gained its newest Indian spot last summer, and it’s already found a cult following with local residents.
-That’s largely due to attention to customers’ dietary restrictions: all dishes are nut- and gluten-free, and all meats are certified halal.
+Cambridgeport gained an Indian spot in 2016, and immediately found a cult following with locals, largely due to attention to customers’ dietary restrictions: all dishes are nut- and gluten-free, and all meats are certified halal.
 Try a Hyderabadi-style biryani with a cooling raita, or the hearty lentil daal.

 114 Magazine St., Cambridge, 617-945-5489, suryaindiancaterers.com.